Roaring Fork Valley: 970-928-8480 | Vail Valley: 970-476-7336 Enroll in one of our Lawn Packages and get 50% off your last treatment Offer expiration:

 Published May 19, 2026

-Mid-May on Colorado mountain lots is a narrow window after snowmelt and before summer traffic rewrites every path.
-Grade lines you could not read under drifts are visible again; the first sustained dry spell can arrive while nights still dip.
-This page walks May snowmelt grade checks on mountain lots after that first dry spell—not as a promise of exact dates, but as a sequence that keeps shallow spray habits from locking damage you will chase all summer.
+Mid-May on Colorado mountain lots is a narrow window.
+Snowmelt has opened driveways and exposed grade lines you could not see under drifts.
+Turf is waking, trees are moving stored water, and the first sustained dry spell can arrive while nights still dip toward freezing.
+This guide walks through what to check after that first dry week—not as a calendar promise, but as a sequence that keeps shallow irrigation habits from locking in damage you will chase all summer.

 Pair it with mountain lots after snowmelt for the broader thaw story, then root plate firmness when turf still feels spongy.
 Earth-Wise supports lots through turf care, deep root watering, and consultations when the walk raises grade or lean questions.